unfoldingWord/uw-content-validation/src/components/file-check/README.md

     // filename= '65-3JN.usfm' // e.g., for UGNT, ULT, or UST
     // filename= 'en_tn_01-GEN.tsv' // for TN
     // filename= 'en_tn_17-EST.tsv' // for TN
-    filename= 'en_tn_50-EPH.tsv' // for TN
+    // filename= 'en_tn_50-EPH.tsv' // for TN
+    filename= 'en_tn_58-PHM.tsv' // for TN
     // filename= 'en_tn_65-3JN.tsv' // for TN

+    // The location field appears in check messages to help the user locate the issue location="as specified in file-check/README.md"

     // Specifying extractLength and maximumSimilarMessages is just to show off options
     //  -- those fields are not necessary (or normal) here extractLength='13' // Default is 10
     maximumSimilarMessages='2'
-    // The location field appears in check messages to help the user locate the issue location="as specified in file-check/README.md"
     />
 ```